learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Further Practice

-Below you'll find all the code for the Customer class, including a few new methods, and you already have all the code for the Meal class.
-Try building out the Waiter class to match these patterns and then build methods to return the following.
+Below you'll find all the code for the `Customer` class, including a few new methods, and you already have all the code for the `Meal` class.
+Try building out the `Waiter` class to match these patterns and then build methods to return the following.

 * The average years of experience of all waiters
 * A list of the names of customers that a specific waiter has served
 * The customer that has tipped a specific waiter the highest
+* The average tips for the most experienced waiter and the average tips for the least experienced waiter.

 ```ruby
 class Customer